hazelcast/quarkus-hazelcast-client/README.md

 ## Limitations (native mode)
 - Default Java serialization is not supported
 - User code deployment is not supported
-- Hazelcast SPI support is limited
+- Hazelcast SPI support can be limited on OSGi